wojciechz/learning_to_execute/README.md

 To execute the program, call:

     torch main.lua

-This program starts training the LSTM, and displays intermediate results. main.lua can be executed with the following options
+This program starts training the LSTM and displays intermediate results. main.lua can be executed with the following options:

     torch main.lua -gpuidx 1 -target_length 6 -target_nesting 3

 - gpuidx: chooses a GPU for the program
 - target_length: is a maximum number of digits in every number generated in test